arabold/serverless-react-boilerplate/README.md

 ### Redux, React-Router, etc.

 The goal of this boilerplate is to offer a minimal setup that can be used as a basis for pretty much all your React needs.
-A lot of people love [Redux](https://redux.js.org/), rely on [React-Router](https://reacttraining.com/react-router/) or need other external modules.
+A lot of people love [Redux](https://redux.js.org/), rely on [React Router](https://reactrouter.com/) or need other external modules.
 I have intentionally left these out of the boilerplate code but it should be trivial to add them, following the standard documentation steps.

+If you are interested in integrating with [React Router](https://reactrouter.com/), checkout out the [Added React Router example configuration](https://github.com/arabold/serverless-react-boilerplate/pull/16/files) Pull Request.

 ### Sass, Styled Components, etc.